-I am currently in the process of revising my book manuscript, Urban Slavery in Colonial Mexico: Puebla de los Ángeles, 1531-1700.
-The book reassesses the inner dynamics of the transatlantic slave trade to Puebla and establishes that at least 20,000 people were sold in its slave market during the seventeenth century.
+My first book, Urban Slavery in Colonial Mexico: Puebla de los Ángeles, 1531-1700 (Cambridge Press, 2018), reassesses the inner dynamics of the transatlantic slave trade to Puebla and establishes that at least 20,000 people were sold in its slave market during the seventeenth century.
 By focusing on three distinctly urban spaces (the textile mill, the convent and the marketplace), I propose a new, gendered understanding of slavery in Spanish American cities.
 Ultimately, Urban Slavery demonstrates that by the end of the seventeenth century enslaved families and their allies successfully eroded the foundations of slaveholder power in colonial Puebla.

 My next research project, “Veracruz, Charleston and the Pirate Raid of 1683,” examines the violent dispersal of approximately 1000 people of African descent across various Caribbean and Atlantic settlements following Laurent de Graaf’s devastating attack on Veracruz.
 Tracing the involuntary dispersal of this free and enslaved population to Charlestowne, Petit-Goave and other communities opens new avenues of research on Caribbean piracy, the Black Atlantic and the Spanish circum-Caribbean.